kcavagnolo/blog/_posts/2015-07-04-plotly-testing.md

 here: <a href="https://plot.ly/python/ipython-notebook-tutorial"
 target="_blank">Plotly Tutorial</a></p>

-<p>In order to make the process described in the [IPython Noterbook
+<p>In order to make the process described in the <a href="{% post_url
-Integration post]({% post_url 2015-06-04-ipynb-testing %}) function
+2015-06-04-ipynb-testing %}" target="_blank">IPython Notebook
-correctly, it needs a tweak.
+Integration post</a> function correctly, it needs a tweak.
 Plotly images have tags that sometimes lose their whitespace, e.g. note the lack of whitespace between the tags style and seamless
 <code>style="border:none;"seamless="seamless"</code>.
 This causes the
 iframe containing the Plotly image to not render correctly.
 To fix the figures, I run the below on the output ipynb:</p>